 Firstly, gluten-containing foods tend to be high glycemic.
 Most people consume wheat and gluten in the form of processed foods or baked goods.
 For example, bread, cereal, pasta, muffins, cookies, crackers, pancakes, pretzels, and the like.

 All refined carbohydrates are higher glycemic than their unrefined counterparts.
 A high glycemic diet is associated with acne.
 Eating refined carbohydrates once in a while as part of an overall low glycemic diet shouldn’t be problematic.
 But eating refined carbohydrates for breakfast, lunch, dinner, and snacks, will be.

-Thirdly, in those that are sensitive to it, consuming gluten regularly can cause increased intestinal permeability, or leaky gut.
-A leaky gut alters the gut microflora and sparks chronic inflammation while depleting your antioxidant reserves.
+Thirdly, in those who are sensitive to it, consuming gluten regularly can cause increased intestinal permeability or leaky gut.
+A leaky gut changes the gut microflora and sparks chronic inflammation while depleting your antioxidant reserves.
 This can indirectly cause problems with your skin.
 (28)

 Acne Elimination Diet

 While researchers may not fully understand the exact mechanisms behind the associations between food and acne, there is enough evidence to warrant dietary experimentation.

 The Clear Skin Plan helps you figure out and understand your unique potential acne root causes, and how to painlessly remedy them with diet and lifestyle changes.

 The plan contains dozens of delicious and satisfying recipes that flood your body with the nutrients needed for clear skin.
 Most people see a reduction in redness and bumps within as little as 3 days, with full clearance in 90 days or less.

 After the elimination, experiment with adding these foods back into your diet.
 You can decide what foods and how much to add back in, after observing the effects they have on your skin.